Dr. Paul Trauttmansdorff

 Ethical Data Initiative

-After completing my PhD (2022), I worked as a postdoctoral researcher at the Department of Philosophy and Communication Studies at the University of Bologna, where I was part of the ERC StG Project “Processing Citizenship – Digital registration of migrants as co-production of citizens, territory and Europe” (PI: Prof. Pelizza).
-In October 2023, I became a Fellow at the European New School of Digital Studies of the European University Viadrina, and subsequently worked as a postdoc at the Chair for Sociology of Technology.
+After my PhD, I worked as a postdoctoral researcher at the Department of Philosophy and Communication Studies at the University of Bologna, where I was a team member of the ERC Project “Processing Citizenship – Digital registration of migrants as co-production of citizens, territory and Europe” (PI: Annalisa Pelizza).
+In October 2023, I became a Fellow at the European New School of Digital Studies at the European University Viadrina and subsequently worked as a postdoctoral researcher at the Chair for Sociology of Technology.

-In October 2024 I joined TUM’s Chair of Philosophy and History of Science and Technology (Prof. Sabina Leonelli) and the Ethical Data Initiative (EDI).
+I joined the group at TUM’s Chair of Philosophy and History of Science and Technology (Chair: Sabina Leonelli) in October 2024 and became part of the Ethical Data Initiative, where I act as one of the education leads (https://ethicaldatainitiative.org).

 Books